doubleloop-io/applied-fp-workshop-scala/application/README.md

 - The planet grid has a wrapping effect from one edge to another (pacman).
 - For now, ignore obstacle detection logic

-## V2 - Focus on boundaries (from primitive types to domain types and viceversa)
+## V2 - Focus on boundaries (from primitive to domain types and viceversa)

 Our domain is declared with rich types but inputs/outputs are should be primitive types